 This week I share how I worked out my dad’s true birth year using the 1921 Census.

 When I was growing up I remember dad telling me that there was confusion surrounding his year of birth.
-From what I remember he said the government had his age a year younger than what was recorded in the family bible by his mother.
+From what I remember he said the government had his age a year older than what was recorded in the family bible by his mother.
+I have never sighted the family bible so I have no way of knowing what was recorded there.

 Dad turned 65 in November and retired in December.
-I remember being in my final year of high school, so he would have retired in 1985.
-This would mean that the government had his birth recorded as 1920.
+I believe I was in year 12 , so he would have retired in 1984.
+This would mean that the government had his birth recorded as 1919.

 Dad died on December 6, 1999 at the age of 80.
 Which of course would mean he was born in 1919.